cysouw/diathesis/text/c01_introduction.md

 ### *Reflexiv verursachte Bewegung* {#sec:summary-reflexiv-verursachte-bewegung}

 The ~~Reflexiv verursachte Bewegung~~ (full discussion in [@sec:reflexive-resultative]) is a special variant of the *Verursachte Bewegung* ([@sec:summary-verursachte-bewegung]).
-In this diathesis, a verb like *träumen von* 'to dream' with a governed prepositional phrase [@next a,b] can be used with a reflexive pronoun [@next c].
-With the reflexive pronoun there is an additional obligatory movement phrase necessary [@next d].
-Semantically, this a movement that is caused by the main verb.
+In this diathesis, a verb like *träumen von* 'to dream' that takes a governed prepositional phrase [@next a,b] can alternatively be used with a reflexive pronoun [@next c].
+With the reflexive pronoun there is an obligatory movement phrase necessary instead of the governed prepositional phrase [@next d].
+Semantically, this construction describes an (imaginary) movement that is caused by the main verb.

 ::: ex
 a.
 Ich träume von New York.